 The second problem is easier to address.
 Some health insurance policies will actually cover the cost of the rehab program.
 If the addict has one of these types of a program they are going to have to read their policy coverage very carefully.
 There are usually restrictions and qualifications attached to the policy.

 If the addict does not have the correct health insurance, they should be able to get some help from the federal government.
 There are several residential drug treatment programs in Arizona that will allow the use of Medicaid to offset the cost of residential programs.
 These usually are not the most luxurious of programs, but the counseling is good and that is the only thing that matters.

-As for how miserable the addict is going to feel during their rehabilitation, there is no straight answer.
+As for how difficult a drug rehabilitation process can be for a drug user, there is no straight answer.
 There are several factors that come into play.
 The type of drug the addict used, how long they have been using, and the general health of the addict all include the severity of their detoxification process.

-There are some things, such as eating bananas and drinking water that can ease some of the physical symptoms of detoxification.
+There are some things, such as proper nutrition and hydration that can ease some of the physical symptoms of detoxification.
 The addict should discuss the process with the counselor who will be overseeing the event.
 They will have some really good advice and also be able to answer all the addicts' questions.
 The better and more optimistic the addict's attitude is as they enter the Arizona rehab program, the more able they will be to adjust to the changes in their lives.